rokath/trice/docs/TriceUserGuide.md

 ##  6. <a name='Encryption'></a>Encryption

 - You can deliver your device with encrypted trices.
 This way only the service [wo]men is able to read the *Trices*.
-- Implemented is XTEA but this is exchangeable.
+- Implemented is [XTEA](https://en.wikipedia.org/wiki/XTEA) but this is exchangeable.
 - The to 8 byte padded blocks can get encrypted by enabling `#define ENCRYPT...` inside [triceConfig.h](../examples/F030R8_inst/Core/Inc/triceConfig.h).
 You need to add `-password MySecret` as `trice log` switch and you're done.
 - Any password is usable instead of `MySecret`.
 Simply add once the `-show` switch and copy the displayed passphrase into the [triceConfig.h](../examples/F030R8_inst/Core/Inc/triceConfig.h) file.
 - The encryption takes part **before** the [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) encoding.
-- TCOBS is not recommended after encryption, because it cannot compress effective arbitrary data.
+- TCOBS is usable but not recommended after encryption, because it cannot compress effective arbitrary data.

 <p align="right">(<a href="#top">back to top</a>)</p>